xMansour/HR-Vacation-App/README.md

 Currently there are no vacation requests made so let's login as Mahmoud Mansour and submit a vacation request.

 Mahmoud asks for a 15 days vacation as shown below.
-Lets hope the HR will not have any problems with that.
+Let's hope the HR will not have any problems with that.

 [<img src="/docs/screenshots/employeeAnnualVacationRequest.png"  hspace="10" vspace="10">]()

 Login again as the HR.
-But unfortunatily the HR finds out that Mahmoud's department currently has a lot of work to finish in the backlog and refuses the request made by him for 15 days.
+But unfortunately the HR finds out that Mahmoud's department currently has a lot of work to finish in the backlog and refuses the request made by him for 15 days.

 [<img src="/docs/screenshots/employeeAnnualVacationRequestReject.png"  hspace="10" vspace="10">]()